 This is a clever recipe that uses broken cookies and nuts to simulate the fat in salami.
 You can use almost any sweet, dry cookie and whatever nuts you prefer.
 All you need is-

-- Cookies - I like a combination of shortbread or tea biscuits and crunchy amaretti.
+- Cookies – Use a combination of shortbread or butter cookies and crunchy amaretti.
+Vanilla wafers, tea biscuits, graham crackers, or any plain cookies will work in this recipe.

-- Toasted Nuts - Almonds are great and hazelnuts work well too.
-However use what you have or your favorite nuts or combination.
-The green of pistachios would be amazing!
+- Toasted Nuts – Almonds are great and hazelnuts are delicious.
+However, use what you have or your favorite nuts or combination.
+The green of pistachios is amazing!

-- Powdered Sugar - Also known as icing sugar or at a pinch you could use superfine white sugar.
-I prefer powdered sugar because it dissolves so easily without heat.
+- Powdered Sugar – Also known as icing sugar or confectioners sugar.
+This will dissolve into the mixture easily without heat.

 - Cocoa Powder - Use good quality cocoa that is dark and intense for the best flavor.

-- Semisweet Dark Chocolate - Use chocolate chips or chop chocolate into small pieces.
-Milk chocolate would be a good substitute if you don't like the intensity of semisweet chocolate.
+- Semisweet Chocolate – Use chocolate chips or chop the chocolate into small pieces.
+Milk chocolate would be a good substitute if you don’t like the intensity of semisweet chocolate.

-- Unsalted Butter - Please use butter, not margarine.
+- Unsalted Butter – Please use butter.
+Don’t substitute margarine.
 Unsalted butter has a superior flavor.

 Instructions